rosschapman/internetross/blog.md

 2. Creating a reusable abstraction -- which I know can be employed elsewhere
 3. De-cluttering `render()` which makes integration tests simpler, possibly unnecessary for some cases since logic can be independently unit tested

 That last point is important.
 At least to me.
-Untidy `render()` blocks are hard to grok, debug, and test.
-A lot of the figuring out how to construct and compose the things to render can happen in other places: above the component class definition, in class methods, or in another file.
+Untidy `render()` blocks are hard to scan, debug, and test.
+The machinations for constructing and composing the things to render can happen in other places: above the component class definition, in class methods, or in a separate file.
 The first options is one I quite like because abstractions don't have to be all that general.
 It's great if they are localized to the component at hand.

 ### Starting a new blog and jumping right into an article I read about dependency injection using function parameters
 #### Tags: python, design patterns